KlishGroup/kg-public-blog-flexible-jekyll/_posts/2015-05-25-language-translation-with-fluint.markdown

 ### Example 1: Single Site Structure

-This is a case where the site’s structure is identical in all localized renditions of the site.
+This is a case where the site’s structure is **identical in all** **localized renditions of the site**.
 One way to accomplish this is to build a single page but have the site query for different translated content items to each page individually based on the language code in the URL.

 <img src="https://res.cloudinary.com/klish-group/image/upload/f_auto,q_auto,w_auto/web/blog/images/language-translation-with-fluint/image2.png" alt="One Page Uses Various Content Based On Localization" />